 Purchasing Train Tickets

 In England, trains are surprisingly expensive.
 To get the best price, purchase tickets in advance, avoid peak hours and select specific train times.
-If you plan on doing a lot of travel on trains during your time in England, consider purchasing a rail pass.
-Click here for more information on rail passes.
+Check schedules and prices here.

 Trips from Cambridge